 Mormon church refers to the Church of Christ restored in the latter days.
 The name was later changed to The Church of Jesus Christ of Latter Day Saints.
 Although the term Mormon has been used for religious discrimination, most latter day saints do not object to the term; as Mormon means “more good.”

 The Bible and history attest to the apostasy of the Christian church.
-The basis of this church is divine revelation (testimony of Jesus); and a restoration of the divine authority and the gospel of Christ.
+The foundation of the LDS church is divine revelation (testimony of Jesus); a restoration of divine authority, and the gospel of Christ.
 It is a unique American Christian church; with all beliefs parallel to the Apostolic Church of Christ.
-It was organized by Joseph Smith on April 6, 1830 (1260 years after Papal Rome was established).
+It was organized by Joseph Smith on April 6, 1830.

 Mormon beliefs are unique among Christian churches.
 This “Mormonism” page will describe some of those differences.
 Other pages with links include:

 The “The True and Living God” page describes some of the differences in their beliefs concerning the character and attributes of God.

 The “Gospel of Christ” page describes some the differences in their beliefs concerning the principles and administration of the gospel.